eastein/zmqfan/README.txt

 This module is for decoding & encoding JSON and receiving & sending it over sockets.

-*It's a little bit dodgy at the moment, needs some shine & polish.*  Particularly, the class names in zmqsub are somewhat wrong right now, and it needs better error handling.
+*It's a little bit dodgy at the moment, needs some shine & polish.*  Particularly, it needs better error handling and a more flexible API.
 Not yet 1.0, so the API could change.
 If you need stability, use a git commit id or an exact version number in PyPI.

+### zmqsub unit tests

+    cd zmqsub
+    nosetests -vv tests/